arbyteconsulting/rialto/README.md

 ## Installation

-Download the latest release from [GitHub Releases](github.com/arbyteconsulting/rialto/releases/latest)
+Download the [latest release](https://github.com/arbyteconsulting/rialto/releases/latest) from the GitHub Releases page.

 Alternatively, clone the repository and build Rialto using Xcode.